SaMajerus/SillyStringz.Soln/README.md

 ## Known Bugs
-* When a user tries to Add a License or a Machine for a given Engineer entry, neither change is saved... or something -- no errors appear after clicking the 'Save' button, but the default 'empty-list' message is still there on the Engineer's 'Details' View in both cases.
+* When a user tries to Add a License or a Machine for a given Engineer entry, both changes are saved.
+HOWEVER, the default 'empty-list' message is still displayed on the Engineer's 'Details' View for both.
 <br>